opengisch/QgisModelBaker/docs/docs/about/translation.md

     > Do not add or remove any information.
 Keep it as literal as possible.
     > Use INTERLIS documentation style.
     > Address users as "du" and use a colon for gender-neutral language.
+    > For parts that are already translated, do not change the wording.
+Only fix typos, etc.
     > Thank you.

     Some AI models do not edit published content in place, but others do.